How are countries classified?

 As countries have different population sizes, further calculations must be made to compare.
 This involves dividing the GNI by the country’s population to reach the GNI per capita.
 Then, the value is converted into US dollars to allow comparisons between countries.
 Finally, each figure must be adjusted based on its income.
 In low-income countries (LICs), goods and services often cost less than in high-income countries (HICs).

-Based on GNI, countries are classified into three main groups.
+Based on GNI, countries are classified into three main groups by the World Bank.
 These are high-income (developed) countries, newly emerging economies (emerging) and low-income countries (developing).

-For 2022, low-income economies are defined by the World Bank as those with a GNI per capita of $1,045 or less in 2020.
-There are 27 countries classified as LICs.
+For 2024, low-income economies are defined by the World Bank as those with a GNI per capita (in 2022) of $1,135 or less.
+There are 26 countries classified as LICs.
 These are shown below.

-High-income economies are those with a GNI per capita of $12,695 or more.
+High-income economies have a GNI per capita of $13,846 or more in 2022.
 These are shown below.
-80 countries are considered as being HICs.
+83 countries are considered as being HICs.

 You can view countries by classification on the World Bank website.